microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 ##### Submit Actions
 Submit actions will default to `"associatedInputIds": "All"`.
 This means that all inputs on the card will be validated and sent with this submission.
 Card authors can adjust this default behavior by setting the `associatedInputIds` property to a different value as described above.

-##### Toggle and ShowCard Actions
-In many cases, it likely doesn't make sense to validate on show card or toggle actions if those actions are simply showing more details that don't need to appear on the main card.
-In some cases, however, either show card or toggle may be used to reveal the next step in a progression through the card experience.
-The wizard card above is a clear example of this.
-The card author may want to validate the first "page" before allowing the user to proceed to the second.
-Even the FoodOrder card can be viewed as an example of using show cards to progress through an interaction.
-If the upper portion of the card contained addition inputs, the card author may want to validate those fields before proceeding to ask additional questions about the users order.

-Because by default Toggles and ShowCards don't necessarily need to validate inputs, these actions will default to `"associatedInputIds": "None"`.
-We will, however, support the ability to set a different value to enforce validation of some or all of the inputs before allowing the user to take one of these actions.

-##### OpenUrl
-Today it is unlikely that there are many scenarios to validate inputs on OpenUrl, so the default value for `associatedInputIds` will be `None`.
-For consistency, however, we will allow `associatedInputIds` to be set on OpenUrl actions.

-If we in the future allow inputs to be used to construct the Url, any explicitly referenced inputs can be added to those checked by `associatedInputIds`.

 #### Disabling Actions

 We will not disable actions that require further validation.
 Clicking on a action that still has unvalidated fields will show any unshown validation errors, but will not invoke the action.
 This ensures that all error's are shown to the user and they understand why they cannot proceed.